Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: SO(10) Framework and Hybrid Seesaw Structure

-which governs the interference between type-I and type-II decay amplitudes of $N_3$ and $T$.
-This phase cannot be removed by field redefinitions and is absent in hierarchical limits, making it a genuine observable of the resonant hybrid regime \cite{PilaftsisUnderwood,DevPilaftsisReview}.
+which governs the interference between Type-I and Type-II decay amplitudes of $N_3$ and $T$.
+This phase cannot be removed by field redefinitions and vanishes in the strongly hierarchical limit, making it a genuine feature of the hybrid resonant regime.